Can a Trauma Bond Become Healthy?

 That shift can feel like something important is missing.

-But what’s missing may be volatility — not connection.
+But what is missing may be volatility, not connection.

 Why Hope Is Complicated

-When you’ve experienced intermittent reinforcement, your brain is wired to expect improvement.
+When you have experienced intermittent reinforcement, your brain is trained to expect improvement after pain.

 This is why breaking the cycle often requires distance first, as explored in Breaking a Trauma Bond After a Breakup.